 - Customer service policy

 It’s worth noting that this list doesn’t include all of the policies that companies use.
-But a lot of company policies fall under the following examples.
+But a lot of company policies fall under the aforementioned company policy examples.

 The Bottom Line On Writing A Company Policy